 If a specific negative impact can’t be identified, review the position description.
 Perhaps a full-time position is not needed.

-- Lack of availability for clients.
+- Lack of availability for customers.

 - Lost productivity.